petrihakkinen/ace-forth/README.md

 `--small-literals`: Reduce the size of byte sized literals.
 Normally every literal takes 4 bytes in compiled code.
 With this option byte sized literals can be encoded in 3 bytes.
 This option does nothing when compiling to machine code.

 `--optimize`: Enables all of the above optimizations.

-`--no-headers`: This is an experimental unsafe optimization.
-Do not use!

 ## Word Index